ivan-lednev/obsidian-day-planner/CONTRIBUTING.md

 - There is no easy way to write E2E tests for an Obsidian plugin, so we don't do those.
 - `fixtures/` contains ICAL, markdown files & metadata on these files for integration tests.
 This allows us to use real Obsidian & Dataview to produce metadata on these files instead of writing it all by hand.
 You can update corresponding Dataview fixtures manually:
   1. Build the plugin in dev mode
   2. Copy `fixture-vault` into an Obsidian vault: `cp fixture-vault <obsidian>`.
-If you cloned the project into a test vault, just run: `cp -r fixtures/fixture-vault/ ../../../fixtures/`
+If you cloned the project into a test vault, run:
+      ```shell
+      rm -r ../../../fixtures/fixture-vault && mkdir -p ../../../fixtures/fixture-vault && cp -r fixtures/fixture-vault/ ../../../fixtures/
+      ```
   3. Open your Obsidian test vault and run the command: `Dump metadata`

 ### UI, Svelte guidelines